Dear Prospective Educator,

 - Read through the River Kayak Day Trip Leading Assessment and complete the exam at the end of the document.
 As an ACA L4 Instructor, you will be certified to teach this course and should, therefore, be familiar with the exam questions.
 Print and bring your completed exam to your class with you.

 - ACA course reporting.
 There are a couple of key pieces of paperwork you’ll need to be familiar with.
 In order to maintain your certification, you need to report at least 2 courses (at least one of those at your highest level of certification) to ACA every four years (plus a few other requirements).
 You can report these courses very easily using either online or hard copy report forms.
 All of the forms you’ll need are on this web page.
-If you teach a class that is not insured with ACA insurance (Yes, that’s OK if you don’t want to use ACA insurance), you can use the EZ Skills report form online.
-If you do use ACA insurance, you need to provide just a little more info using the Skills Course Report Form online or via hard copy.
+Everything has recently moved to an online course reporting system and we will cover use of the function during class, but it is good to become familiar with!
 You will not be able to maintain your certification if you do not report at least two courses every four years to the ACA office.
 Please report every course you teach.
 It helps ACA to maintain its position with government agencies like the Coast Guard as the national leader and authority on paddle sports to be able to demonstrate how many students ACA programs educate.
-Our friend and Instructor Trainer Educator, Larry Ausley at Triangle Kayak has published how-to videos on course registration and reporting as well as an article on “Maintaining your ACA Instructor Certification” for your reference.

 - ACA Insurance.
 The ACA provides a tremendous resource to independent paddling instructors in the form of affordable liability insurance for courses.
 The process of applying for, obtaining insurance and reporting insured courses is outlined on this web page.
 Note that every participant of the course must be an ACA member, even it is just a $5 “event member” (Exception: Students must be members of ACA to receive assessment certificates) which the instructor can collect or pay fees for and every participant, including the instructor (Yes!
 The insurance covers even the instructor!), must complete an appropriate (minor or adult) ACA Waiver and Release of Liability.
 Should any accident/injury occur, the instructor should complete and submit an accident report form to ACA.
 In perspective, ACA-affiliated instruction programs have an excellent safety record that speaks to its effectiveness.
 Let’s keep it that way.